lufinkey/BrowserCommand/README.md

 - **--target**=\<identifier>

 	Specify the identifier of the browser to connect to.
-By default, the client will connect to the browser with no identifier.
+By default, the client will connect to the first browser extension with no identifier.
 The identifier can be set from the popup menu of the browser extension.

 - **--tmp-server**